xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 clock-wise then counter-clockwise with a prescribed motion.

 Now instead of advecting the dye as a scalar quantity defined on the mesh (the continuum representation), we define the dye as a collection of particles that are advected by the fluid velocity.
 Again the fluid is thin enough that we can model this as two-dimensional motion; again we have the option of solving in a 2D or 3D computational domain.

 To make things more interesting, there is now an object in the flow, in this case a cylinder.
-It would be very difficult to analytically specify the flow field around the object, so instead we project the velocity field so that the resulting field represents incompressible-flow around the object.
+It would be very difficult to analytically specify the flow field around the object, so instead we project the velocity field so that the resulting field represents incompressible flow around the object.

 Mathematically, projecting the specified velocity field means solving